AgatZan/session.nvim/README.md

 # session.nvim

-A small session plugin for neovim
+A small `:mksession` wrapper for neovim

 # Install